ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0003-thin-vs-fat-domain-events/index.md

 Thin events contain essential fields only: typically Ids and not title, description, and so on, so they aren't self-contained.
-An event processor would have to query the aggregate by Id to get at the information it needs.
+An event processor would usually have to query the aggregate by Id to get at the information it needs.

-Alternatively, we could pass the aggregate as part of the event, but if the event is preserved in an log, entries could grow large.
+Alternatively, we could make the aggregate as part of the event, but if the event is preserved in a log, entries could grow large.
 Which aggregate fields changed as part of the event would also become implicit per event.

 So instead of